UnstableDesign/AdaCAD/docs/howtodevelop/reference/draft/updateWeftSystemsAndShuttles.md

 d = updateWeftSystemsAndShuttles(d_to, d_from);
 ```

-This function will copy the information from d_from into d_to and then return the modified d_to draft.
+This function will copy the information from d_from into d_to and then return the modified d_to draft and assigns it into d.